tensorlayer/TensorLayerX/docs/user/contributing.rst

 Contributing
 ===============

-TensorLayerx is a major ongoing research project in Peking University and Pengcheng Laboratory, the first version was established at Imperial College London in 2016.
+TensorLayerX is a major ongoing research project in Peking University and Pengcheng Laboratory, the first version was established at Imperial College London in 2016.
 The goal of the project is to develop a compositional language that is compatible with multiple deep learning frameworks, while complex learning systems can be built through composition of neural network modules.

-Numerous contributors come from various horizons such as: Imperial College London, Tsinghua University, Carnegie Mellon University, Stanford, University of Technology of Compiegne, Google, Microsoft, Bloomberg and etc.
+Numerous contributors come from various horizons such as: Peking University, Pengcheng Laboratory.

 You can easily open a Pull Request (PR) on `GitHub <https://github.com/tensorlayer/TensorLayerX>`__, every little step counts and will be credited.
 As an open-source project, we highly welcome and value contributions!